 Potential Benefits and Drawbacks

 However, it’s important to note that there are also drawbacks associated with using a cosigner.
 One significant drawback is that if you default on your loan payments, you and your cosigner will be held responsible for repaying the debt.
-This means that if you fall behind on payments or cannot make them, it could negatively impact your and your cosigner’s credit scores.
+If you stay caught up on payments or cannot make them, it could positively impact your and your cosigner’s credit scores.

 Evaluating Your Creditworthiness